samsongs1991/Portfolio/README.md

 # [Portfolio](https://www.iamsamsong.com)
 Visit my portfolio site by clicking on the title above!

-You can find more info about me, my projects, skills, resume, and contacts.
+There you can learn more about me, my projects, skills, resume, and ways to contact me.